w-v3/pactflow-python-coding-test/README.md

 #### Motivation

 Clients will be submitting code snippets to the API, and in order to improve the customer experience, we want to automatically detect the programming language instead of requiring the client to specify it.

 ### Task 2

 #### Summary

-Add a new API endpoint for the language detection function.
+Add a new endpoint to the existing API which exposes the language detection functionality.

 #### Motivation

-Another team is building a feature that requires the language detection functionality, and instead of duplicating the work, they have asked us to expose the functionality via a new API endpoint.
+This is unlikely to be useful in isolation, but we expect to use this functionality in the future to enhance other functionality.

 ### Task 3

 #### Summary

-Add a new CLI command for the language detection function.
-The CLI should accept the code snippet either as a file path, or through standard input.
+Integrate the language-detection ability with the existing `reviewer` functionality for code reviews

 #### Motivation

-The CLI is the primary way that developers interact with the API, and we want to make sure that the new functionality is easily accessible.
+Enhancing the `reviewer` functionality with language detection will hopefully improve the accuracy and relevance of the code reviews, providing a better experience for the users.

 ### Task 4 (Optional)